-A: Before starting my studies at KLC, in 2018, I had been studying in Sixth Form, completed my A-Levels, two of which being art-based subjects.
-During the summer between completing my A-Levels and starting KLC I went interrailing, travelling to nine European countries, experiencing a range of different types of inspiring varied design and architecture.
+A. Before starting my studies at KLC in 2018 I had been studying in Sixth Form, completing my A-Levels, two of were art-based subjects.
+During the summer between completing my A-Levels and starting KLC I went interrailing, travelling to nine European countries, experiencing a range of different types of inspiring architecture and design.

 Q. Why did you decide to study Interior Design?

-A: Having been inspired by a family friend's interior design work at a very young age it sparked a real interest, after a realisation that the classic 'little girls dream' of becoming a Vet wasn't realistic.
-This true inspiration and fascination towards the design world cemented my desired future career path and urge to study Interior Design, in order to achieve my desired career.
+A. Having been inspired by a family friends interior design work at as very young ages it sparked a real interest for the subject, after a realisation that the classic 'little girls dream' of becoming a Vet wasn't realistic.
+This true fascination and passion around the subject cemented my desired future career path and urge to study Interior Design.

 Q. What are your design interests/strengths?